 Master Welder: Salary and Career Facts

-Do I Need a Formal Education to be a Master Welder?
+Do I Need Formal Education to Be a Master Welder?

 Some employers will hire and train you on the job if you have no formal education or experience, but most employers prefer that you have both.
 You can get trained in welding through community colleges, vocational schools, the military or private welding schools.
 Opportunities are available to earn vocational degrees, certificates or associate's degrees in the field.
 While certificates and vocational degrees focus mostly on welding techniques, associate's degrees may incorporate general education and business training as well.